palera1n/palera1n-c/README.md

 - This does **NOT** support tethered creation or booting.
 You must use the older [shell version of palera1n](https://github.com/palera1n/palera1n).

 - We are **NOT** responsible for any data loss, or the result of a device being bricked.
-The user of this program accepts responsibility should something happen to their device.
+The user of this program accepts responsibility should something happen to their device# Timed out waiting for download mode (error code: -status_exploit_timeout_error).
 While nothing should happen, jailbreaking has risks in itself.
 If your device is stuck in recovery, please run futurerestore `--exit-recovery`, or use `irecovery -n`.

 - palera1n-c will never work in VirtualBox, VMware or any virtual machine that doesn't support a PCI passthrough.

 # Requirements
+- Needs a checkm8 vul

+# Timed out waiting for download mode (error code: -status_exploit_timeout_error)
-- Needs a checkm8 vulnerable iOS device on iOS 15.x or 16.x (`A8` - `A11`)
+nerable iOS device on iOS 15.x or 16.x (`A8` - `A11`)
 	-	If using Rootful, **you will need 5-10GB of space** for the fakefs.
 This means that 16GB devices cannot be semi-tethered with Rootful.
 	- On `A11`, **you must disable your passcode while in the jailbroken state** (on iOS 16, you need to reset your device before proceeding with palera1n `A11`).